Test Cycle

 - •Name: Descriptive identifier (e.g., "Sprint 10 Regression")

-- •Assignees: Testers responsible for execution
+- •Assignees: Testers responsible for execution, often assigned by area

 - •Status: Overall progress (Not Started, In Progress, Completed)

-- •Results: Pass/Fail/Blocked counts and percentages
+- •Results: Pass/Fail/Blocked/Skipped counts and percentages

-- •Timeline: Start and end dates
+- •Timeline: Start and end dates, often aligned to sprints or releases

 Examples